 But prune juice may leave you in a worse state than when you started consuming it as a solution for your constipation.
 If your problem persists or if you experience irregular bowel movements for extended periods, even after consuming the required quantity of prune juice, there maybe some other underlying health issues.
 So, it is advised to consult your doctor at the earliest.

 Furthermore, when the fiber content in your daily diet is higher than what your body needs, it may act as a reverse mechanism.
-So, it may cause constipation instead of reliving it.
+So, it may cause constipation instead of relieving it.

 High fiber is also known to lower cholesterol levels and may cause them to fall to dangerously low levels.
 High fiber can also give you gas and a bloated stomach if you are not used to a high-fiber diet.